JamesPFerguson/music-rater/README.md

  open another terminal

 ```
-cd to the client directory within the project (cd client)
+cd client #cd to the client directory within the project

  npm install